Beatles Answers

 Legacy & release history

-In the UK canonical discography it appears on the LP Please Please Me; on the EP Twist and Shout.
+In the canonical discography it appears on the LP Please Please Me; on the EP Twist and Shout.
 Documented alternate versions include Anthology 1 (1995).
 Mono and stereo histories vary by era — see the dedicated section below.
+John Lennon lead vocals appear in 73 canon songs (26 in Beatlemania), making this among his most vigorous vocal performances.
+As the Please Please Me album closer and a concert staple, Twist and Shout became synonymous with Beatles energy and Beatlemania excess, later covered by numerous artists seeking to capture the group's raw appeal (Lewisohn 1988, p.27).

 Mono & stereo